 Make sure to provide plenty of opportunities for practice, mix up the order of letters, and use a variety of materials (e.g., flashcards, worksheets, games).

 With a little bit of planning and effort, you’ll be able to help your students master uppercase and lowercase letter recognition in no time!

 Fun Facts About the Alphabet

 Did you know that there are 26 letters in the English alphabet?
 But there are actually 44 sounds!

 This is because some of the letters make more than one sound.
 For example, the letter ‘c’ can make the ‘k’ sound as in ‘cat’, or the ‘s’ sound as in ‘city’.

 Cut and Paste Alphabet Worksheets

-Cut and paste alphabet worksheets are a great way for preschoolers to learn their uppercase and lowercase letters.
+Cut and paste activities for preschoolers are a great way for little ones to learn their uppercase and lowercase letters.

 Simply print out the worksheets, and then help your child cut out the letters.
 Next, have them glue the letters in the correct spot.